criscoded/criscoded/README.md

-Software Developer specializing in scalable backend systems, distributed data pipelines, and full-stack development.
-Strong foundation in Java, Spring Boot, and SQL, with technical proficiency in database and cloud environments.
-Focused on building robust, secure, and maintainable software ecosystems.
+Software Developer with professional experience building full stack web applications using React, Next.js, TypeScript, Java Spring Boot, and PostgreSQL.
+Interested in back end infrastructure, distributed systems, and cloud technologies.

 <!---
 Crisheight/Crisheight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.